 The section 7.8.6.2 describes the very basic process of FDM registration and configuration lacking of detail information.
 Such descriptions may create ambiguities to the readers and make them more difficult to understand the internal relationship for the whole FDM function.

-Both functions are initially mentioned by WiMAX specification ‘’ and classified as the same type of functions termed ‘General NMS Service Requests Use Case’ (refer to chapter 7.1.6).
+Both functions are initially mentioned by WiMAX specification ‘WMF-T31-119-R016v01’ and classified as the same type of functions termed ‘General NMS Service Requests Use Case’ (refer to chapter 7.1.6).

 Proposed Text Changes: